cudeso/infosec-belgium/Infosec Belgium - Charter.md

 * security-cafe : Security information & coffee machine talk
 * random-fun : Have fun
 * security-quiz : Paste output of a tool and let someone guess the name of the tool , post security-quiz questions
+* jobs : job postings or people looking for a job
+* events_and_confs : conference and event announces

 ## Message retention